About

 Is Octet going to be open-source?

 Yes, I do have plans to make Octet open source.
 I strongly believe in the principles of open source software, and releasing the source code is a vital aspect of Octet's development and trust.
 If the project were to be abandoned, anyone with sufficient knowledge could resurrect it by making their own changes.
 However, for the time being, I've chosen to retain control of the code.
 I think the project's state is not sufficient enough to gain enough traction for external contributions.
-Nevertheless, I intend to provide access to the repository to a select group of trusted individuals who may assist with its development.
 I assure you that each public server build will be accompanied by a commit to the private repository, which will eventually be made publicly available.
 Your understanding and patience are greatly appreciated.

-How can I suggest a feature or report a bug?
+How can I suggest a feature, help with translations or report an issue?

 You can open an issue on Github.

-Will auctions, quests, clubs, and other missing features be brought back in Octet?
+Will auctions, clubs, and other missing features be brought back in Octet?

 Despite a lot of experimentation, unfortunately I can not confirm this.
 AnalyzeYogurt does not cover the packets about currently missing features.
 This makes the task of implementing these features much more difficult, as you have to reverse engineer the game's packet handling code.
-The internet packets such as phone, memo, and friends were relatively easy to interpret without AnalyzeYogurt, and that's why they could be restored.
+The network packets for features such as phone, memo, quests and friends were relatively easy to interpret without AnalyzeYogurt, and that's why they could be restored.
 Unfortunately, clubs or other more complex functions are beyond my reverse engineering skills for the time being.
 However, in addition to adding more episodes or making improvements, I will be experimenting a lot with features that are not currently available.
-If anyone is able to help and decides to do so, I am open for cooperation.
-You can get in touch by opening an issue on GitHub or write an e-mail.

 Is the project related to NEOWIZ?